 skaffold dev -p demo

-.
-Skaffold handles the workflow for building, pushing and deploying your application, allowing you to focus on what matters most: writing code. ✨
+Let’s see how our deployment behaves on Kubernetes.
+It’s advised that you install skaffold.
+Skaffold handles the workflow for building, pushing, and deploying your application, allowing you to focus on what matters most: writing code. ✨

 skaffold dev -p dev